radialmonster/lr-image-rater/README.md

 ## Installation

 1. **Download the Plugin**
    Clone or download this repository to your computer.
+There should be a green Code button at the top of the github page, click that, then click Download Zip, it will zip up these plugin files and you can download the .zip file to your computer.
+Extract the .zip to the folder of your choice and then install the plugin per the instructions below.

 2. **Install the Plugin**
    - Open Lightroom Classic.